 FOR FURTHER INFORMATION CONTACT:

 All interested parties are invited to submit written comments on this determination and may request a public hearing.
 All comments will be considered, and, if necessary, EPA will issue a response.
 Frivolous or insubstantial requests for a hearing may be denied by the Regional Administrator.
-However, if a substantial request for a public hearing is made by September 23, 2004, a public hearing Start Printed Page 52010will be held.
+However, if a substantial request for a public hearing is made by May 19, 2003, a public hearing will be held.
 A request for public hearing shall include the following: (1) The name, address, and telephone number of the individual, organization, or other entity requesting a hearing; (2) a brief statement of the requesting person's interest in the Regional Administrator's determination and of information that the requesting person intends to submit at such a hearing; and (3) the signature of the individual making the request; or, if the request is made on behalf of an organization or other entity, the signature of a responsible official of the organization or other entity.Start Signature

 Donald S. Welsh,

 [FR Doc.
 03-9482 Filed 4-16-03; 8:45 am]